theochem/horton/doc/download_and_install_faq.rst

     export PYTHONPATH=/lib64/python2.7/site-packages

 The idea is to find your module (the directory that contains the files to use that module), and add its parent directory to the ``PYTHONPATH``.
 Finding the module can be tricky, but remember, there are finite number of files on your hard drive.
 You can use unix commands like ``find`` to speed up the process.
 You can look up where your package manager installs packages.
 You can explicitly build your module in a location that you will remember (try to adopt some convention for installing modules).
-As shown above, the python modules are commonly installed in
+Including the python modules are commonly installed in

 .. code-block:: bash